kauppfbi/ngx-deploy-docker/README.md

 This quick start assumes that you are starting from scratch.
 If you already have an existing Angular project, skip step 1.

-1. Install the latest version of the Angular CLI (v8.3.0 or greater) globally and create a new Angular project.
+1. Install the latest version of the **`Angular CLI` (v8.3.0 or greater) globally** and create a new Angular project.
+Make sure you have a suitable version of `nodeJs` installed.

    ```sh
    npm install -g @angular/cli